ligolang/ligo/gitlab-pages/docs/language-basics/functions.md

 ## Blocks

-In PascaLIGO, *blocks* enable the sequential composition of *instructions* into an isolated scope.
-Each `block` needs to include at least one instruction.
-If we need a placeholder *placeholder*, we use the instruction called `skip`, that leaves the state invariant.
+In PascaLIGO, *blocks* enable the sequential composition of instructions into an isolated scope.
+Each block needs to include at least one instruction.
+If we need a placeholder, we use the instruction `skip` which leaves the state unchanged.
 The rationale for `skip` instead of a truly empty block is that it prevents you from writing an empty block by mistake.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->